 FAMD has an open admission philosophy, meaning that we accept all animals regardless of temperament or physical condition.
-Because our goal is to do the right thing for every animal, we do our very best to rehabilitate animals with physical or behavioral challenges.
-Humane euthanasia is done only as a last resort and each case is always carefully considered.
-Before an animal is euthanasized there must be unanimous agreement by at least 3 employees who are at the management level or above.
+Because our goal is to do the right thing for every animal, we do our very best to rehabilitate animals with physical or behavioral challenges and humane euthanasia is always carefully considered.
 It is important to note that every philosophy and every organization play an important role in ending companion animal homelessness and overpopulation!